LAC-Tech/laterbase/README.md

 - zero overhead calling C libs (probably needed for embedded K/V stores)
 - standard library is big and well documented
 - healthy ecosystem
-- fine-graiend control of memory layout
+- fine-grained control of memory layout
 - kind of functional, which is nice
 - tooling is great